 Research Engineer (IR2 Sorbonne University)

-I am a postdoctoral researcher working on software tools for neural simulations as well as on neural models of sensory systems and plasticity.
-At the moment, I mainly focus on the development of Brian 2, the upcoming new version of the Brian simulator.
+I am a software research engineer working on tools for neural simulations, as well as supporting the team in their work on neural data analysis (spike sorting) and electrophysiology.
+My main focus is the development of Brian 2, the most recent version of the Brian simulator.
 This simulator combines an easy-to-use and flexible high-level syntax (models are described in Python scripts using mathematical notation for the equations governing the model dynamics) with an efficient simulation framework based on a modular approach that transparently generates, compiles and executes code.

 - , 2018.
 A spike sorting toolbox for up to thousands of electrodes validated with ground truth recordings in vitro and in vivo, eLife (David Kleinfeld, ed.), eLife Sciences Publications, Ltd, volume 7.